A simple package

 Now init the git

-configuration and push it into GitHub.
+configuration and push it to GitHub.

 git init